 - Limit each HDP pool to hosting only a single NAS server storage pool, particularly with low performing HDD’s; when using flash media using multiple spans per HDP pool is more acceptable.
 With the exception of tiered file systems, if you need fifty NAS server storage pools, create fifty HDP pools.

-- Do not share an HDP pool between two or more clusters.
+- Do not share an HDP pool between two or more clusters, as disparate clusters are unaware of the other’s storage needs; additionally, troubleshooting performance concerns is exacerbated due to unknown workloads.

-- Do not share an HDP pool between an HNAS system and a foreign server.
+- Do not share an HDP pool between an HNAS system and a foreign server, as disparate clusters are unaware of the other’s storage needs; additionally, troubleshooting performance concerns is exacerbated due to unknown workloads.

 On the NAS server: